LiangfangLi/ISVGeneExpression/README.md

 # ISVGeneExpression

-The codes of our preprint paper entitled "Gene Expression Associated with Individual Variability in Intrinsic Functional Connectivity".
+The codes of our NeuroImage paper entitled "Gene Expression Associated with Individual Variability in Intrinsic Functional Connectivity".

 Citing our paper will be greatly appreciated if you use these codes.